 It might sound obvious, but the best way to save money on gas is to drive less (if possible).
 If you can, try to walk, bike, or take public transportation instead of driving.
 If this isn't an option, try to consolidate your errands into one trip instead of making multiple trips.
 You'd be surprised how much this can save you in the long run.

-Filling Up Early in The Week
+7. Fuel Up Early in The Week To Avoid High Gas Prices

 As a Canadian driver, it's important to be aware of how you can save money on gas whenever possible.
-By following these tips, you'll be able to reduce how much gas you use and in turn how much it costs per kilometer to drive.
+By following these tips, you'll be able to reduce how much gasoline you use and in turn how much it costs per kilometer to drive.
 These tips are easy to follow and can make a big difference in your budget and overall spending.

 With just a few mindful changes, you can save money at the pump.
 And, if you need a little extra help keeping on track with your budget or to help cover an unexpected expense (car repair or maintenance, perhaps?), iCASH e-transfer payday loans are available for you any time of day or night.